 In the literature it has been reported that during the last few decades different analytical methods have been developed for about 150 pharmaceutical ingredients and related compounds in environmental matrices.
 Pharmaceuticals have been detected and quantified in different bodies of water, e.g. rivers and lakes, surface water, sewage treatment plant influent and effluent water, ground water, and even in drinking water.
-Few of these methods focus on the metabolites, which can be just as equally or even more potent than the parent compound.
+However, few of these methods focus on the metabolites, which can be just as equally or even more potent than the parent compounds.
 The occurrence, fate and effects of pharmaceutical compounds in the aquatic environment are poorly understood and the behaviour of chiral drugs in the environment is even more poorly understood.
 One reason for this is the difficulty to perform chiral analyses in environmental matrices at trace level concentrations.

-A major goal in this research field is naturally to achieve an adequate elimination of drugs in wastewater plants or by other treatment, in a way that do not create harmful metabolites.
+An overall goal in this research field is to achieve an adequate elimination of drugs in wastewater plants or by other treatment, in a way that does not create harmful metabolites.

-Our aim is to develop validated analytical methods where the risk for sample contamination is reduced.
-With these methods we intend to detect identify and quantify pharmaceuticals and metabolites as well as their stereoisomers that are of particular interest from an environmental point of view.
-Our second aim is to analyze and identify metabolic pathways for pharmaceuticals in the environment.
-For this goal, we cooperate with a research group in Berkeley California, which provides us with samples from their wetlands, designed and controlled to investigate the degradation of pharmaceuticals.
+Our specific aim is to develop validated analytical methods for the detection, identification and quantification of drug substances and their metabolites as well as their stereoisomers that are of particular interest from an environmental point of view.
+Our second aim is to elucidate metabolic pathways for drugs in the environment.
+For this purpose, we cooperate with a research group in Berkeley California, which provides us with samples from their wetlands, designed and controlled to investigate the degradation of drug substances.

-The ongoing project is focusing on the degradation of pharmaceuticals in $\beta$ -blocking agents in Californian wetlands, using $\beta$ -blocking agents as model substances.
-By comparing different wetland types and conditions, the degradation pathway and rate is being estimated.
-This work includes metabolite searching, quantification using labeled standards, and developing and application of chiral separation methods to estimate the enantiomeric fraction.
-Generally, solid phase extraction is used for targeted sample analysis due to the complex matrix, and both high and low resolving MS for detection.
-The separation system is generally LC, but for chiral applications SFC is also used.
+The ongoing project is focusing on the degradation of $\beta$ -blocking agents in Californian wetlands.
+By comparing different wetland types and conditions, the degradation pathways and rates are being estimated.
+This work includes metabolite identification and quantification using isotopically labeled standards.
+Furthermore, chiral separation methods are developed and applied to estimate the enantiomeric fractions.
+Generally, the complex environmental samples are pretreated with solid-phase extraction and further analysed with UHPLC or SFC coupled to mass spectrometric detection.